Taylor Swift to release the "Taylor version" of 'Love Story' ahead of re-recorded 'Fearless'

 “When I think back on the ‘Fearless’ album and all that you turned into, a completely involuntary smile creeps across my face,” wrote Swift.
 “This was the musical era in which so many inside jokes were created between us, so many hugs exchanged and hands touched, so many unbreakable bonds formed.

 “So before anything else, let me just say that it was a real honour to get to be a teenager alongside you.
-And for those of you I’ve come to know more recently than 2008, I am ecstatic that I’ll get to experience a bit of that feeling with you in the very near future – now that I can fully appreciate it in its whimsical, effervescent, chaotic entirety.”
+And for those of you I’ve come to know more recently than 2008, I am ecstatic that I’ll get to experience a bit of that feeling with you in the very near future – now that I can fully appreciate it in its whimsical, effervescent, chaotic entirety.

+“‘Fearless’ was an album full of magic and curiosity, the bliss and devastation of youth.
+It was the diary of the adventures and explorations of a teenage girl who was learning tiny lessons with every new crack in the facade of if the fairytale ending she’d been shown in the movies.
+I’m thrilled to tell you that my new version of ‘Fearless’ is done and will be with you soon.
+It’s called ‘Fearless (Taylor’s Version)’ and it includes 26 songs.

+“I’ve spoken a lot about why I’m remaking my first six albums, but the way I’ve chosen to do this will hopefully illuminate where I’m coming from.
+Artists should own their own work for so many reasons, but the most screamingly obvious one is that the artist is the only one that really knows that body of work.
+For example, only I know which songs I wrote that almost made the ‘Fearless’ album.
+Songs I absolutely adored, but were held back for different reasons (don’t want too many breakup songs, don’t want too many down tempo songs, can’t fit that many songs on a physical edition).

 The album with the most awards in country music history, ‘Fearless’ also earned Swift her first Album Of The Year Grammy before she took home the prize again in 2016 for her LP ‘1989’.
 She has been nominated again this year for ‘Folklore’.